MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-23-ROMI-MMM-MTA.md

 > ROMI = ( Incremental margin − Marketing investment ) / Marketing investment

 The concept of incremental margin is critical piece within our measurement.
-In a world where increases and revenues are affected by several external factors beyond seasonality, you want to calculate returns that were directly influenced by Marketing.
+In a world where increases in revenues are affected by several external factors beyond seasonality, you want to calculate returns that were directly influenced by Marketing.
 Let's spend a few seconds understanding incremental margins by considering this example:

 | Treatment group | Control group |
 |:------|:------|